Brandon-Rozek/website/content/blog/gpgkeygen.md

 Key is valid for?
 (0) 1y
 ```

-It's highly recommended that you set an expiration date.
-I usually set it for around 1-3 years.
+I highly recommend that you set an expiration date.
+Not only does this allow for the key to become invalid if you happen to
+lose your private key, it also announces to the wider world that you actually use your GPG key.

+I try to set my key expiration dates to be a year out.

 ```
 Key expires at Mon 11 Apr 2021 06:42:01 PM EDT
 Is this correct? (y/N) y
 ```

-Quick sanity check.
+As a quick sanity check, it'll provide the date that the key will expire.

 ```
 GnuPG needs to construct a user ID to identify your key.